 The Dubai Miracle Garden is the world’s largest natural flower garden.
 Spread across 72,000 square meters and having more than 45 million different floral species, it is certainly a unique, significant tourist attraction in Dubai.

-Considering Dubai’s population of 2.5 million population, you’ll be alarmed at the Dubai facts concerning diversity: nearly 70% of Dubai’s residents are male.
+Considering Dubai’s population of 2.5 million people, you’ll be alarmed at the Dubai facts concerning diversity: nearly 70% of Dubai’s residents are male.
 The higher proportion of men is attributed to the generalization that most of the city’s expats are males, who have left their families behind in their home countries to make money in the city to send back home.

 Princess Tower in Dubai is the tallest residential-only building in the world and also the second tallest building in Dubai, next to the Burj Khalifa.